 The Graziadio School of Business and Management is headquartered at the West Los Angeles Graduate Campus.
-Administrative offices for the Full-Time MBA and IMBA programs are on the Malibu campus.
+Administrative offices for the fulltime programs are on the Malibu campus.
 Library resources and academic computing support are provided throughout Pepperdine University.
 Graziadio School students attend classes on the Malibu campus and at each graduate campus or center.